Galvanize (song)

 "Galvanize" is a song by British electronic music duo the Chemical Brothers featuring vocals by American rapper Q-Tip.
 It was released on 22 November 2004 as the first single from their fifth studio album, Push the Button (2005).

 The song peaked at No. 3 on the UK Singles Chart on 23 January 2005.
-It was the Chemical Brothers' highest-charting single in their native United Kingdom since "Hey Boy Hey Girl", which had also reached No. 3 in 1999.
+It was the Chemical Brothers' highest-charting single in their native United Kingdom since "Hey Boy Hey Girl", which had also reached No. 3 in 1999, and was their last top-10 entry until "Go" reached number seven in 2026.
 The song peaked at No. 1 in Greece and Spain.
 In Australia, it was ranked No. 65 on Triple J's Hottest 100 of 2004.

 Composition

 The track features a distinct Moroccan Chaabi music string sample from Najat Aatabou's 1992 song "Hadi Kedba Bayna" ("This Lie is Obvious" in Moroccan Arabic).
 The main hook of the song is in 6/4 time signature, while the rest is in 4/4.
 The track also features rapping by Q-Tip (member of A Tribe Called Quest).
 In part of the song, a sample from the duo's first single "Leave Home", released in 1995, is played.